Is Shatter Resistant Film the Same as Safety Film?

 Safety Film vs Security Film: The Core Difference

 How do you know which film actually protects against your specific threat?
-The distinction between safety film vs safeguard film comes down to intent: accidental harm versus deliberate attack.
+The distinction between safety film vs security film comes down to intent: accidental harm versus deliberate attack.

 Safety film holds shattered glass together after impact, reducing laceration risks from flying shards.
 You’ll find it in schools, hospitals, and high-traffic areas where accidental breakage poses the primary concern.
 It meets AS/NZS 2208 standards for injury prevention.

-Safeguard film resists forced entry.
+Security film resists forced entry.
 It’s engineered to delay intruders during smash-and-grab attempts, withstanding repeated blunt force impacts.
 This film complies with UL 972 and EN 356 impact resistance standards.
 Choose safety film when you’re preventing injuries from accidents.
-Choose safeguard film when you’re defending against intentional break-ins.
+Choose security film when you’re defending against intentional break-ins.
 The threat defines the solution.

 For properties managing ongoing graffiti and surface vandalism alongside these security concerns, anti-graffiti window film fills a third category of glass protection.
 It is not security film or safety film, it is a clear sacrificial exterior layer that absorbs spray paint, permanent markers, and acid etching, then peels off and is replaced cleanly, leaving the underlying glass undamaged.
 Lower Mainland storefronts, transit-adjacent buildings, and residential tower lobbies are the most common applications.